Giant Vortex Clusters in a Two-Dimensional Quantum Fluid

-In this work we overcome these issues by working with a uniform planar $^{87}$Rb Bose-Einstein condensate confined to an elliptical hard-walled trap (see Supplementary Material).
-While the BEC itself is three-dimensional, it is two-dimensional for vortex dynamics due to the large energy cost of vortex bending~\cite{rooney2012}.
-We directly inject many vortices into the BEC using a ``double-paddle" stir, whereby two thin potential barriers are swept along the edges of the trap, as illustrated in \figreft{InjectionFig}{A}.
-This efficiently injects many vortices into the BEC with minimal sound excitation~\cite{white2012creation,Stagg:2014hl}.
-We find the vortices rapidly organise into two Onsager vortex clusters that settle on the major axis~\cite{esler2015universal} and are visible following a short 3~ms time-of-flight expansion (\figreft{InjectionFig}{B}).
-We contrast these results with a candidate for evaporative heating; a grid of smaller circular barriers injects a similar number of vortices (\figsreft{InjectionFig}{D,E}), but in a disordered, low energy distribution (c.f. \figreft{DOSFig}{B}).
-The results of Gross-Pitaevskii equation (GPE) simulations which quantitatively model both sweeps are compared in \figsreft{InjectionFig}{C,F} and Movies S1 and S2.
+Here we overcome these issues by working with a uniform planar $^{87}$Rb BEC confined to an elliptical geometry~\cite{refSupp}.
+Although the BEC itself is three-dimensional, the vortex dynamics are two-dimensional owing to the large energy cost of vortex bending~\cite{rooney2011suppression,refSupp}.
+By engineering different stirring potentials, we can efficiently inject vortex configurations with minimal sound excitation~\cite{refSupp}.
+A high energy vortex configuration can be injected using a double-paddle stir, whereby two narrow potential barriers~\cite{white2012creation,Stagg:2014hl} are swept along the edges of the trap (Fig. 2A).
+Because of the broken symmetry of the ellipse, the maximum entropy state is a vortex dipole separated along the major axis~\cite{esler2015universal}.
+The stirring protocol is well mode-matched to this vorticity distribution, and we find the vortices rapidly organize into two Onsager vortex clusters (Fig. 2B).

+We contrast these results with the injection of a low energy configuration from sweeping a grid of smaller circular barriers through the BEC.
+Experimentally we find this results in a similar number of vortices (Figs. 2, D and E), but in a disordered distribution that can undergo evaporative heating~\cite{simula2014emergence,groszek2016onsager,johnstone2019evolution} (cf. Fig. 1B).
+Gross-Pitaevskii equation (GPE) simulations quantitatively model both stirring methods and are compared in Figs. 2, C and F and Movies S1 and S2.